d12frosted/elpa-mirror/gnu/listen-readme.txt

 2 Installation
 ══════════════

-  Note that Listen.el uses [VLC] to play audio, so it must be installed.
+  *Requirements:*
+  ⁃ Emacs version 29.1 or later.
+  ⁃ [VLC]: used to play audio.
-  Also, `ffprobe' (part of [FFmpeg]) is used to read track durations when available, but it is not required.
+  ⁃ Optional: `ffprobe' (part of [FFmpeg]) is used to read tracks'
+    duration when available.

 [VLC] <https://www.videolan.org/vlc/>